-Let us assume in the following that the UK does not agree to continue complying with EU discrimination law after ceasing to be an EU member.
-Or if it does agree to do continue complying during an implementation period but is free to do as it wants afterwards, what would be the position after the implementation period?
+Let us assume in the following that Great Britain does not agree to continue complying with EU disability discrimination law after ceasing to be an EU member or, if there is an implementation period, after the end of that period.
+What would be the position then?

 - There have been proposals that the UK might, for example, give Parliament a greater say in whether to drop behind EU levels of protection: below Embedded equality rights?

 See also below Henry VIII clauses as to powers of the UK government (without Parliament) to amend statutes.

 What is likely to happen to the Equality Act after Brexit?

 It is likely in practice that the Equality Act will continue for the foreseeable future, even after Brexit.
 The Government says in its Equality Analysis: EU (Withdrawal) Bill (pdf), para 8:

 8. …The Government is committed to ensuring that the protections in the Equality Act 2010 will continue to apply once we have left the EU…